IdeaSynthesis/letsencrypt-dns01-hooks/README.md

 - cd $GOPATH/src/github.com/IdeaSynthesis.com/letsencrypt-dns01-hooks
 - go install

+## Usage Requirements

+- Requires https://github.com/lukas2511/letsencrypt.sh be installed, with all the dependencies.
+- Requires a Linode API key.
 ## Usage

-Requires https://github.com/lukas2511/letsencrypt.sh be installed, with all the dependencies.
-Requires a Linode API key.

 Request a certificate using dns01 challenge deployment: the required key is passed in via environment variable.

     LINODE_API_KEY=<API key from https://manager.linode.com/profile/api> <path to letsencrypt.sh> -c --out <path to output folder> --algo rsa --challenge dns-01 -d <DOMAIN> -k $GOPATH/bin/letsencrypt-dns01-hooks

-The hook will create or update the entry, then block until the DNS entry propagates (unfortunately letsencrypt.sh (and I'm assuming letsencrypt's server in general) doesn't support completely splitting the request and the challenge phase, so we have to twiddle our thumbs until we can be certain the DNS record has been created).
+The hook will create or update the entry, then block until the DNS entry propagates.
+Unfortunately letsencrypt.sh (and I'm assuming letsencrypt's server in general) doesn't support completely splitting the request and the challenge phase, so we have to twiddle our thumbs until we can be certain the DNS record has been created.

 ## Future Work

-Update the implementation to choose an API based on the environment variables (should support any DNS provider with an API, including Route 53).
+Update the implementation to choose an API based on the environment variables (should support any DNS provider with an API: at the least Route 53, which is the other DNS provider I use).

 ## Issues